Changissnz/nu_merchant_principal/README.md

 be swayed, then there cannot be engineering of opinion.
 But the previous statement too is stubbed reasoning, since persuasion by a narrative convincing enough of any notion posed as fact does indeed occur.
+No living being can ever prove that they cannot be deceived; either the trials of variations prove that they are deceived, or the lack of varying trials prove that they are untested and can yet still be deceived.
+That is just how an ever-present adversary is, duality and all.
 Character analyses make for some of the more memorable thinking and talking points, and pride is a building block for some of these analyses.
 Persuasion-first and truth-first